-Max Karst serves the US Executive Director and point of contact in the United States for the Congolese political party known as The Union for Democracy and Social Progress (UDPS) and its presidential candidate, Felix Tshisekedi.
-By UDPS mandate, he is responsible for sharing the platform of the UDPS and the transformative vision of Mr. Tshisekedi for the Democratic Republic of the Congo with the American public and key influencers of government and trade policy.
-His goal is to raise awareness in United States of the importance of this election, the solutions Felix Tshisekedi offers, and why Americans should care and support him in his promise of reform, improved security, and a better life for the Congolese people.
+Max Karst serves the US Executive Director and point of contact in the United States for the Congolese political party known as The Union for Democracy and Social Progress (UDPS).
+By UDPS mandate during President Tshisekedi’s campaign for the presidency, Max was responsible for sharing the platform of UDPS and the transformative vision of Mr. Tshisekedi for the Democratic Republic of the Congo with the American public and key influencers of government and trade policy.
+His goal was, and is still, to raise awareness in United States of the importance of the election, the solutions Felix Tshisekedi offers, and why Americans should care and support him in his promise of reform, improved security, and a better life for the Congolese people.

 Max has traveled extensively throughout sub-saharan Africa and is well acquainted with the issues central to the region; security, corruption, illicit trade, resource management, food security, health care, education, lack of infrastructure; all the more reason he relishes the opportunity to share his experience of the tremendous latent potential in a reset of US focus on its relationship to Africa in general and the ‘heart of darkness’ specifically.
 Congo needs new leadership to bring it into the light of the twenty-first century and Max is excited to serve the UDPS in its work toward achieving that goal.
 Elections in the Congo are scheduled for December 23, 2018.
 It is crucial for peace and stability in Central Africa that these elections take place in a fair and transparent manner and reflect the true will of the people.